mirobot/learn.mirobot.io/_docs/building-the-v2-mirobot.md

 Step nine
 -------------

-Loop one of the stepper motor cables around the two hooks in the piece you just added like in the photo below and plug the end of the cable in to the socket on the main controller board
+Loop one of the stepper motor cables around the two hooks in the piece you just added like in the photo below and plug the end of the cable in to the socket on the main controller board.
+You'll need to push quite firmly so make sure to hold the main controller board in place while you push.

 ![](/assets/docs/building-the-v2-mirobot/17.jpg)